BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   * Mordecai's Stash (from the mission The Good, The Bad, and the Mordecai) has been changed to only drop sniper rifles, and vastly improves the gear quality.
+  * Roland's Chest in Sanctuary has been changed to only have loot pools with weapons, and is guaranteed to have at least a couple legendaries.
   * Dice Chests (from the Tiny Tina DLC) will have a small chance of containing legendary loot on a "very high" roll.
   * Captain Scarlett DLC and Big Game Hunt DLC endgame chests were converted